Shakoy or Fried Dough Recipe

 - Twist it and arrange them in a baking sheet or plate.
 Cover it with a damp cloth that is warm.
 Let it rise for another hour or 2.

-- Heat oil in your frying pan or fryer.
+- Heat oil (notice oil is used at this time, not mixed in the dough but for cooking only) in your frying pan or fryer.
 Drop one twisted shakoy at a time or arrange them as long as they won’t stick each other in the pan.

 - Cook each side until golden brown.
 Drain and sprinkle with white granulated sugar.